dpi/hux/README.md

 Discovery is automatic, only requiring a hook class to be registered as a tagged Drupal service and initial cache clear.

+Other features

-You can also define multiple hook implementation per module!
+ - Multiple hook implementations per module!

-Overriding original hook implementations is also possible using the `[#ReplaceOriginalHook]` annotation.
+ - Overriding original hook implementations is possible using the `[#ReplaceOriginalHook]` annotation.
+ - Supports alters.

 # Installation